Katharine Blodgett Gebbie: Graduate education

 After graduation from Bryn Mawr College with a B.A. in physics in 1957, Gebbie enrolled in University College London (UCL), where she earned a B.Sc. degree in astronomy in 1960 and a Ph.D. in physics in 1964.
 Her Ph.D. thesis, "A theoretical study of the atmospheres of hot stars," was supervised by Prof. Michael J. Seaton, FRS, with whom she also published a study of planetary nebulae.
-Seaton's research group was then a notable center of theoretical atomic physics as well as astrophysics.
+Seaton's research group was then a center for theoretical atomic physics as well as astrophysics.
 Gebbie's training in both subjects set her on the path to her future career.

 Early career

 The early 1960s were a time of significant public investment in research in both atomic physics and astrophysics, due to their combined importance for understanding the upper atmosphere, plasma diagnostics, guided missile systems, and satellite and space flight.
-In 1962, the National Bureau of Standards (NBS; now the National Institute of Standards and Technology) and the University of Colorado established a cooperative research institute on the University's campus in Boulder, Colorado:
+In 1962, the National Bureau of Standards (NBS) and the University of Colorado established a cooperative research institute on the University's campus in Boulder, Colorado:

-the Joint Institute for Laboratory Astrophysics (now JILA).
+the Joint Institute for Laboratory Astrophysics (JILA).